VasiliiKapitanskii/home-assignments/just-eat-takeaway/README.md

     All raw data from Amazon is meant to go on S3 first via CSV files for the following processing using Dagster.

-    IAM and data retention with using hot/cold storages are set up to achieve maximum security, speed and economy.
+    IAM and data retention with using hot/cold storage are set up to achieve maximum security, speed, and economy.

 3. 👨‍🔧 Built ClickHouse DWH